We’ve covered the basics: What is NPS, and how do you calculate it? But how do you go about improving NPS?

 Because something can always go wrong.
 Sometimes it’s people, sometimes it’s IT systems, sometimes it’s all sorts of other things that mean a great process fails somehow.

-The only way to know if this is happened is to ask your customers and give them the chance to tell you, so that you can put it right.
+The only way to know if this has happened is to ask a customer and give them the chance to tell you, so that you can put it right.

 So whilst the outer loop is important, don’t attempt it until you’re up and running with a customer-centric feedback process, which treats every one of your customers as a potential source of repeat business and referrals, but most importantly, as a human being.